gaurav-aiml/pop_rollup_coding_challenge/README.md

 4. While writing to the report, for each unique CBSA, the following format is followed

 a.
 CBSA Code

 b.
 CBSA Title

 c.
-Length of the TRACTS set
+Length of set of TRACTS in the CSBA

 d.
 Population in the year 2000 added up for all the TRACTS in a CBSA

 e.
 Population in the year 2010 added up for all the TRACTS in a CBSA

 f.
 Percentage change in population for the CBSA from 2000 to 2010 rounded to 2 decimal places